Canterbury Dance Festival

 FESTIVAL RULES

-2. The Adjudicator's decision is final.
+2. The Adjudicator?s decision is final.
 No discussion or correspondence concerning such decision may ensue.

 3. The adjudicator reserves the right not to award any places where he/she considers that the standard of dance is insufficiently high, or to individuals who infringe the rules of the Festival.